Open Society’s Civil Society Scholar Awards 2021 for Doctoral Research Students and Faculties

 The awards support short-term, international academic projects, such as: fieldwork (data collection); research visits to libraries, archives, or universities; course/curriculum development; and international research collaborations leading to peer-reviewed publication.

 Duration of Program:

-- Project duration: between two and nine months
+- Project duration: between three and 10 months

 How to Apply: Detailed guidelines on the conditions of these awards are available in the Program Webpage link below.

 - Online Applications: Applicants are strongly advised to submit their application online.